gabrieldaze/easy-react-cli/README.md

 **EasyReact CLI is a tool for creating react applications.
 It uses a simple template and add the dependencies necessary to develop a react app.**

-**It comes with a custom server, so you can develop your application and control how it is going to be served.
-You can obviously rewrite the development server.**
+**It comes with a custom server, so you can develop your application and change how it is going to be served, by revwriting the development server file.**

 ## Usage